 Generally, no. But this is difficult to answer directly.
 If the court agrees that class treatment is appropriate here, you may be found to fall within the definition of a particular class.
 If you are, you will receive compensation as a member of that class.
 If you are a member of none of the classes, you would not be entitled to compensation.

-What if I do not want to participate in the class action?
+What if I do not want to participate in a class action?

 You do not have to.
 If/when a class is formally established, you will be given the opportunity to opt-out of the class.
 In that event you could pursue your own actions against Norfolk Southern individually.